 During pregnancy, some women with endometriosis find that their endometriosis symptoms temporarily get better.
 This may result from increased levels of progesterone in the body during pregnancy.

-After having a cesarean delivery, the risk of developing endometriosis may be slightly higher.
+After having a C-section, the risk of developing endometriosis may be slightly higher.
 A Swedish study involving 709,090 women who had given birth found 3,110 new endometriosis cases after the women's first deliveries.

-The researchers determined that cesarean delivery significantly increased the risk of endometriosis.
-They identified one additional case of endometriosis for every 325 women who had undergone a cesarean delivery.
+The researchers determined that undergoing a C-section significantly increased the risk of endometriosis.
+They identified one additional case of endometriosis for every 325 women who had undergone a C-section.

-While this study did not directly address the effects of cesarean deliveries on endometriosis, it offers one potential explanation for their relationship.
+While this study did not directly address the effects of a C-section on endometriosis, it offers one potential explanation for their relationship.

-Endometrial tissue can build up along the scar, leading to painful adhesions that can affect a person's fertility or make periods more painful.
+Endometrial tissue can build up along the scar, leading to painful adhesions that can affect a person's fertixlity or make periods more painful.

-Authors of a 2017 case report suggest that doctors are encountering more cesarean scar-related endometriosis because the number of cesarean deliveries is rising.
+Authors of a 2017 case report suggest that doctors are encountering more C-section scar-related endometriosis because the number of C-sections is rising.

 Surgery can effectively treat many cases of incisional endometriosis.